Key Factors Influencing Rupee vs. Dollar Value

 Current Account Deficit

-A current account represents a country's foreign transactions and a. deficit implies that a country is spending more foreign currency on importing goods and services than earning foreign currency via exports.
+A current account represents a country's foreign transactions.
+A deficit implies that a country is spending more foreign currency on importing goods and services than earning foreign currency via exports.

 -